Epic of Siri: Plot summary

 The second part of the story deals with Siri's daughter Sonne, who is married to one Guru Marla.
 The couple remains childless after many years of marriage.
 They make a vow to Bermer that if they have children they will devote them to the worship of Bermer.
 In due course, Sonne becomes pregnant and gives birth to twins girls, Abbage and Darage.
 Sonne and Guru Marla forget the vow made to Bermer.
-One day Bermer comes to them disguising himself as an astrologer.
-He predicts that,‘'If you forget your vow, you will be troubled or get into trouble.
-God may take back his boon.'’
-Guru Marla gets angry at this prediction and tells the astrologer to leave his house immediately.
-Later one day, Sonne and Guru Marla have to leave their house for some work.
-Before leaving, they keep the game of ‘'Chenne Mane'’ in a box and lock it.
+One day Bermer comes to them disguised as an astrologer.
+He claims, If you forget your vow, you will be troubled or get into trouble.
+God may take back his boon.
+Guru Marla gets angry at this prediction and tells the astrologer to leave immediately.
+One day, Sonne and Guru Marla have to leave their house for some work.
+Before leaving, they keep the game of 'Chenne Mane' (a Tulu variation of mancala) in a box and lock it.
 They do this because they know the girls often quarrel while playing the game.
-After they leave, Bermer comes to their house disguising himself as a Brahmin and opens the lock to remove the Chenne Mane game (a Tulu variation of mancala).
+After they leave, Bermer comes to their house disguised as a Brahmin and opens the lock to the Chenne Mane.
 He tells the girls Abbage and Darrage to play it.
 Soon the girls start quarreling over the game and in a fit of rage one of the girls strikes the other violently on the head with the wooden board that is used to play the game.
 The girl succumbs to her injuries and dies.
-Realising this, the other twin also commits suicide by jumping into the well.
+Realising this, the other twin commits suicide by jumping into a well.
 Sonne and Guru Marla return home and get worried on not finding their daughters.
-Bermer disguised as a Brahmin appears before them and says ‘'As you did not fulfil your vow, god has taken back his boon.'’
+Bermer disguised as a Brahmin appears before them and says 'As you did not fulfill your vow, god has taken back his boon.'
 He then disappears.